SalishSeaCast/analysis/Nancy/strat/comparisons/README.md

     Compare a single cast from IOS observations to model.

     IOS observations span many years.
-So, compare day of, 7 days before and 7 days after.
+So, cbservations with model on day of, 7 days before and 7 days after.
+This can account for spring/neap variability but not interannual variabilty in discharge, winds, etc

 * ##[WOD Data-Haro.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/analysis/raw/tip/Nancy/strat/comparisons/WOD Data-Haro.ipynb)